Connect with others who understand.

 Members of MyParkinsonsTeam report situations where a loved one tries to leave the home during a delusion.
 “My dad has now experienced two episodes (that we know of) where he got up, got dressed, and tried to leave the house.
 Thank God his difficulty in opening the front door awakened my mother!” one member shared.

-Depending on the circumstances, it may be appropriate to control or monitor a person’s ability to exit the home.
+Depending on the circumstances, it may be appropriate to restrict or supervise a person’s ability to exit the home.
+Always ask your doctor about what is appropriate before taking these measures.

 Finding Support